This sensory oobleck for fall uses kitchen ingredients to make a perfect autumn play recipe for children who like to be hands-on!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 Are you familiar with oobleck?
 My mother was staying with us recently and requested that we make some.
 We’ve made it once before as part of our science experiments for beginners – so please read my previous post for more detail!
-But essentially it is a mix of cornstarch (cornflour in the UK), water and colouring.
+But essentially it is a mix of cornstarch (cornflour in the UK), water and coloring.

 Measurements aren’t exact but I measured out approximately 2 cups of cornstarch and added just under 1 cup of water.
 The mixture is pretty tough to stir and you’ll keep wondering if it is liquid or solid.
 In the second picture below it looks like milk – but in reality it was sticky and gloopy.